Red Admiral

 Identifying characteristics

-Above, this species is a black butterfly with white subapical spots and characteristic red bands, one in the middle of the forewing and on the margin of the hindwing.
-Below, the forewing is similar to the forewing above, but the hindwing is a mottled black color that makes this species hard to see on a tree with its wings closed.
+Above, this species is a black butterfly with white subapical spots and characteristic red bands, one in the middle of the forewing and one on the margin of the hindwing.
+Below, the forewing is similar to the forewing above, but the hindwing is a mottled black color that makes this species difficult to see on a tree with its wings closed.

 Similar species